 Q: Are all applications reviewed?

-A: Based on high volume of interest, we will not be able to review all applications.
+A: Based on high volume of interest, we will not always be able to review all applications.
 However, all applicants within this period will have an equal likelihood of review (i.e. applications will not be reviewed on a first come first serve basis).

 Q: Do you need a LinkedIn profile in order to apply?